 Medical facilities are susceptible to liability lawsuits, property damage, and cyberattacks.
-Medical office insurance can protect your small business from these high cost risks and more.
+Medical office insurance helps cover the costs of accidents and lawsuits, so you can get back to business fast.

 These policies cover the most common risks faced by medical offices.

 General liability insurance covers common third-party risks, such as a client tripping on an uneven step in your medical office and breaking a wrist.

 A business owner's policy, or BOP, is a cost-effective way for medical offices to buy general liability insurance and commercial property insurance together.

 Most states require workers' comp for medical offices that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.